Edgware, Highgate and London Railway: Stations

-In fiction
+In popular culture

 The Alexandra Palace branch features in the novel The Horn of Mortal Danger (1980).
-The book begins with two children exploring Cranley Gardens station and the tunnel to Highgate; they discover a "secret railway" which can be accessed by a gate in the wall of the tunnel.
+The book begins with two children exploring Cranley Gardens station and the tunnel to Highgate; they discover a secret railway, which can be accessed by a gate in the wall of the tunnel.

 A version of the railway also features in scenes eventually cut from Shaun of the Dead.